Sleep, sunshine & vitamin D

 Sunshine and vitamin D

 Sunshine may play a role in regulating hormones and sleep patterns by affecting the melatonin circadian rhythm.
-Melatonin is a hormone produced in the pituitary gland, from the chemical melanin.
+Melatonin is a hormone produced in the pineal gland, from the chemical melanin.
 Melanin is produced in the skin through sun exposure.
 Melatonin helps with inducing sleep.

 Sun exposure is also an important source of vitamin D. Ninety per cent of the vitamin D we get comes from skin exposure to sun, and less than ten per cent from food sources such as fortified milk, eggs and some fish.
 Early research suggests that vitamin D may help normalise menstrual cycles, and may help relieve muscular pains and mood disorders such as depression.